abhee1996/Responsive-with-height-and-width/README.md

 # Responsive-with-height-and-width
-Responsive with html and css
-use this css width and height for your responsive web designing
+Responsive with width and height: use this css width and height for your responsive web designing